 - 20. In Budget 2004, the Government announced a major programme of decentralisation of Government Departments and other agencies from Dublin to locations around Ireland.
 In a decentralised civil and public service, offers of employment may be conditional on the appointee undertaking to work in a particular decentralised location where required to do so by the appointing Department. - 21.
 Candidates should be aware that certain posts will be subject to decentralisation.
 Where such a condition applies, the nominating Departments should clearly identify the status of the post and candidates must be prepared to sign agreement to the decentralisation conditions set out below.
 If a candidate chooses not to accept an offer of a place on the course on this basis, that candidate will not be put forward for competitive interview. - 22.
-Where an offer of a place on the Programme is to a post in a Department/Office that it is planned to be decentralised such offers will be on condition that appointees are prepared to relocate to a particular decentralised location with the appointing Department/Office.
+Where an offer of a place on the Programme is to a policy analyst post in a Department/Office that it is planned to be decentralised, or to an existing provincial location, such offers will be made on condition that appointees are prepared to relocate to a particular decentralised location with the appointing Department/Office.
 In such cases, appointees will be required to sign an undertaking on taking up duty that they are prepared to relocate to a particular decentralised location as required to do so by the appointing Department. - 23.
 Appointees will be required to serve a minimum period of 3 years in a decentralised location before they would be eligible for a transfer to another location and they will be required to sign an undertaking on appointment to this effect. - 24.
-Where the appointee is required to serve a period of less than or equal to 2 years in Dublin prior to decentralisation (including the period of training), the total period, including the period in a decentralised location, before being eligible for transfer to another location would be the period served in Dublin plus 3 years in the decentralised location. - 25.
-Where the appointee is required to serve a period of greater than 2 years in Dublin prior to decentralisation, the maximum total period including the period in a decentralised location, before being eligible for transfer to another location would be 5 years. - 26.
-Where an offer of appointment is to a post that it is planned to be decentralised, the provisions of Circular 6/89, Removal Expenses, will not apply.
+Where the appointee is required to serve a period of less than or equal to 2 years in Dublin prior to decentralisation (including the period of training), the total period, including the period in a decentralised location, before being eligible for transfer to another location would be the period served in Dublin plus 3 years in the decentralised location.

+- 25. Where the appointee is required to serve a period of greater than 2 years in Dublin prior to decentralisation, the maximum total period including the period in a decentralised location, before being eligible for transfer to another location would be 5 years. - 26.
+Candidates should note that the provisions of Circular 6/89, Removal Expenses, will not apply to any offers of appointment arising from this competition.